muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ## Asynchronous file uploads

 Files can be asynchronously uploaded to the backend store in multiple steps which include an analysis of the uploaded file.
-Please s.
-API documentation under /api/upload/ for further information.
+Please see API documentation under /api/upload/ for further information.

 ***Property: files.maxStorageSingleFileSizeMb***